CAE Reading and Use of English Practice Test 4

 Part 8

-Commuter (n) — a person that commutes — travels the same distance everyday from home to work and back.
+Commuter (n) — a person that commutes — travels the same distance every day from home to work and back.
 Commuters in most cities make up to 85% of all traffic.

 Irascible (adj) — easily angered, irritable.
-My boss really has short fuse — he is extremely irascible.
+My boss really has a short fuse — he is extremely irascible.

 Tenacity (n) — quality of being stubborn or persistent.
 Lidia’s tenacity helped her a great lot during her career of a sales manager.